fruitcake/laravel-telescope-toolbar/readme.md

     * Mails
     * Notifications
     * Jobs
+    * Dumps (Only works when the Dump tab is opened in Telescope)
-    * Number of entries for: Dumps/Commands/Models/Events
+    * Number of entries for: Commands/Models/Events

 #### Screenshots